dividat/playos/Readme.md

 ### Key switch

-When switching key pairs on a channel, the new certficiate must be built into the bundle, which must then be signed with the new key.
+When switching key pairs on a channel, the new certficiate must be built into the bundle, which must then be signed with the old key.
+For this purpose, the `--override-cert` option of the deploy script is needed to provide RAUC with a certificate matching the new key.

 ## Related work